BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 1) Download and uncompress the file [`GRCh38.chr22.ensembl.biomart.txt.gz`](../files/GRCh38.chr22.ensembl.biomart.txt.gz) into the newly-created `files` directory, **keeping the original** as well as the uncompressed verison.
 You can use the commands `wget` or `curl` to perform this

   (*Hint: One method to extract a file whilst keeping the original is to use `zcat file.txt.gz > file.txt`.
 If you have gunzip version >1.6 you can also use the `-k` option.
 Check your version using `gunzip --version` and decide on the best method*)

 2) Download and extract the file [`3_many_files.tar.gz`](../files/3_many_files.tar.gz) in the `files` directory.
 This should create a sub-directory (`3_many_files`) containing 100 files, where each file contains a subset of the data in `GRCh38.chr22.ensembl.biomart.txt.gz`.

-  (*Hint: Refer to last week for details on how to extract a tar archive.*)
+  (*Hint: Refer to last week for details on how to extract a tar archive.
+Note that you don't need to use `gunzip` first for these files.*)

 3) Use what you have learnt so far and find out:

+(*Hint: Try to make your terminal as wide as possible on your screen to enable you to see the column layout the most clearly*)

   - What is the size of the uncompressed file (`GRCh38.chr22.ensembl.biomart.txt.gz`)? (*Hint: Use `ls` with long listing and human readable options selected.*)
   - How many characters, words and lines does it contain? (*Hint: What do the numbers in `wc` output mean?*)